PaprikaSteiger/ooaclld/cldf/docs/MonPl.md

 [References](Source?cited_only#cldf:__all__)

 [^1]: A more exact term for monoexponential verbal plurals would be monoexponential non-NP plurals or even monoexponential non-exclusively NP plurals.
-We will use the term “monoexponential (verbal) plurals” for the sake of conciseness in this questionnaire.
+We will use the term “monoexponential (verbal) plurals” for the sake of conciseness.

 [^2]: Note that all targeted morphemes are not strictly monoexponential, as most encode one (or several) particular syntactic role(s).
 We nevertheless consider them “monoexponential plurals” because the additional information about role is purely syntactic, while in the semantic domain, only number is specified.